yogsototh/Scratch/content/html/en/blog/2009-10-untaught-git-usage.md

 From one site *Parallel World* and *Patches* from the other.
 There is many equivalent notions in the two point of vue, but also some differences.

 * Bazaar seems base on the *Parallel World* vision which implies *Patches*
-* en:While Git seem base on the *Patch* model which will implie the creation of *Parallel Worlds*.
+* While Git seem base on the *Patch* model which will implie the creation of *Parallel Worlds*.

 I will not argument about which is the best.
 Just tell my vision of DCVS come from the *Parallel World* vision and Git was designed the other way<sup><a href="#note3">&Dagger;</a></sup>.